Hadza language: Word order

+Lexicon

 Numerals

 The Hadza did not count before the introduction of the Swahili language.
 Native numerals are itchâme 'one' and piye 'two'.
 Sámaka 'three' is a Datooga loan, and bone 'four', bothano 'five', and ikhumi 'ten' are Sukuma.
 Aso 'many' is commonly used instead of bothano for 'five'.
 There is no systematic way to express other numbers without using Swahili.

 Dorothea Bleek suggested piye 'two' might have a Bantu source; the closest locally in Nyaturu -βĩĩ.
 (Other local Bantu languages have an l/r between the vowels.)
 Sands first recognized the similarity of 'one' and 'two' to Kwʼadza noted above.
+Militarev notes similar forms to piye in Chadic languages, such as Hausa bíyúú 'two'.

 Dead animal names

-Hadza has received some attention for a dozen 'celebratory' (Woodburn) or 'triumphal' (Blench) names for dead animals.
-These are used to announce a kill.
+Hadza has received some attention for a dozen 'celebratory' or 'triumphal' names for dead animals.
+These are used to announce a kill or find.
 They are (in the imperative singular):

 The words are somewhat generic: henqêe may be used for any spotted cat, hushuwee for any running ground bird.
 'Lion' and 'eland' use the same root.
-Blench (2008) thinks this may have something to do with the eland being considered magical in the region.
+Blench thinks this may have something to do with the eland being considered magical in the region.

 An IO suffix may be used to reference the person who made the kill.
-Compare hanta- 'zebra' with the more mundane verbs, qhasha 'to carry' and kw- 'to give', in the imperative singular and plural (Miller 2009):
+Compare hanta- 'zebra' with the more mundane verbs, qhasha 'to carry' and kw- 'to give', in the imperative singular (when addressing one person) and the feminine imperative plural (when addressing the camp):

 Speculations about early human language

 In 2003 the press widely reported suggestions by Alec Knight and Joanna Mountain of Stanford University that the original human language may have had clicks.
-The purported evidence for this is genetic: speakers of Juǀ'hoan and Hadza have the most divergent known mitochondrial DNA of any human populations, suggesting that they were the first, or at least among the first, surviving peoples to have split off the family tree.
+The purported evidence for this is genetic: speakers of Juǀʼhoan and Hadza have the most divergent known mitochondrial DNA of any human populations, suggesting that they were the first, or at least among the first, surviving peoples to have split off the family tree.
 In other words, the three primary genetic divisions of humanity are the Hadza, the Juǀʼhoan and relatives, and everyone else.
 Because two of the three groups speak languages with clicks, perhaps their common ancestral language, which by implication is the ancestral language for all humankind, had clicks as well.

 However, besides the genetic interpretation, this conclusion rests on several unsupported assumptions: